lokapal-xyz/education/content/howtodao/04-dao-economy/DAO-Treasury/Treasury-Management.md

 weight: 61_000
 ---

 A DAO’s treasury is its financial backbone, funding operations, development, grants, and community incentives.
 Effective treasury management ensures long-term sustainability, prevents fund mismanagement, and aligns spending with the DAO’s goals.
-Let's explore key treasury management strategies, covering budgeting, fund allocation, financial transparency, and governance oversight.

 ---